klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 </figure>

 **Step 5.4:** Auto-rigging (1/3).
 Make sure that the character model is facing you.
 If it does not, use arrow buttons in the bottom left corner of the screen to rotate it.
-When finished, click Next.
+When finished, click *Next*.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/3dscanning-animation/Code_Reality_AR-Foundations_3D-scanning_Mixamo_02.png" style="align:left; width: 60%; height: 60%; border: 15px solid;